 David Greene’s Buy, Rehab, Rent, Refinance, Repeat: The BRRRR Rental Property Investment Strategy Made Simple is a practical step-by-step that breaks down the five concepts of the BRRRR investment strategy.
 Greene uses personal anecdotes, acronyms, and practical advice on these investment principles Each section of the book dives deep into each acronym.

-The difference between traditional real estate investing and the BRRRR strategy is grounded in the process of each.
+The difference between traditional real estate investing and the BRRRR strategy is grounded in each process.
 With traditional real estate investing, the real estate is purchased with a mortgage at the beginning.
-Among a BRRRR method, the property is mortgaged at the end of the process.
+Among the BRRRR method, the property is mortgaged at the end of the process.
 This allows for the real estate investor to recover their earnings once the flip is finished.

-The book is peppered with personal anecdotes with Greene’s own real estate investing experiences, from saving money for years before buying, to traditional financing, and even direct property management.
-Greene further demonstrates his failures and identifies the pitfalls to learn from them.
+The book is peppered with personal anecdotes about Greene’s own real estate investing experiences, from saving money for years before buying to traditional financing and even direct property management.
+Greene further demonstrates his failures and identifies the pitfalls of learning from them.

-Greene’s book is another recommended book for anyone that wants to learn the BRRRR strategy and its concepts.
-This book is for anyone, however, more for the intermediate and advanced real estate investor.
+Greene’s book is recommended for anyone who wants to learn the BRRRR strategy and its concepts.
+This book is for anyone; however, more for the intermediate and advanced real estate investor.

 6 – Financial Freedom with Real Estate Investing | By Michael Blank

-Blank’s book describes a solid blueprint on how to quit your day job within 3-5 years once you start in the syndication playing field.
-Blank lays out quality steps in his book to allow this dream to come true.
-The book includes topics; how to raise money to finance your very first deal, how to get your offers accepted as a beginner, what to look for when analyzing a deal, and even seeking out of state deals.
+Blank’s book describes a solid blueprint for quitting your day job within 3-5 years once you start in the syndication playing field.
+In his book, Blank lays out quality steps to allow this dream to come true.
+The book includes topics; how to raise money to finance your very first deal, how to get your offers accepted as a beginner, what to look for when analyzing a deal, and even seeking out-of-state deals.

 Quotes from the book;